jessehoareevans/independent-project3/README.md

   Example Input: ""
   Example Output: "Please fill out this field"

+This website will only accept numbers
+  Example Input: 1
+  Example Output: 1

 ## Technologies Used

 _{Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
 If you did something really cool using only HTML, point that out.}_